 Despite the many dumpling options spanning every cuisine, our favorite dumplings are xaio long bao or soup dumplings.
 There’s just something about the doughy mounds filled with hot soup and meat.
 It’s fun to nibble a hole in the soup dumpling and then slurp out the liquid gold before devouring the remaining dough and meaty filling.

 Of course, we always dip the dumplings in vinegar and chili sauce for an extra kick.
-Sometimes, once the hot dumplings cool, we go crazy and eat an entire soup dumpling in one bite, creating an explosion of juicy, porky flavor.
+Sometimes, once the hot dumplings cool, we go crazy and eat an entire soup dumpling in one bite, creating a burst of juicy, porky flavor.

 The soup dumpling may be our favorite dumpling, but we enjoy eating other dumplings too.
 Sometimes we get fried soup dumplings, a crispier version of the xiao long bao.